moktavizen/floaty-ui/README.md

     }
     ```

-    The structure should be like this
+    The structure should look like this

     ```json
     {